aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-ms-word-97-2003-formats/numbering-features-supported-on-doc-import/_index.md

 {{% alert color="primary" %}}

-A list used in a document is actually made up of many complex parts.
+A list used in a document is actually made up of several complex parts.
 List and their properties are fully supported by Aspose.Words.

 There are two main types of lists: